The Committee meets once a month, and is the linchpin of the Group’s management structure.

 Vice-President of the Group Executive Committee and CEO Sports & Leisure Worldwide

 Pierre became CEO of Benefits & Rewards Services in January 2004.
-Under his leadership, Benefits & Rewards Services improved their performance, taking the leadership position in the market through the development of three types of offers – advantages for employees, incentive programs and public funding – and an extensive range of innovative services (Meal Pass, Transport Pass, Health Pass, Culture Pass, etc.).
+Under his leadership, Benefits & Rewards Services improved their performance, taking the leadership position in the market through the development of three types of offers – advantages for employees, incentive programs and public benefits – and an extensive range of innovative services (Transport Pass, Health Pass, Culture Pass, etc.).

 More recently, up to September 2016, Pierre established the Chairman of Geographic Regions position, which is now playing a key role in our organization.
 Pierre is still responsible for the DACH region (Austria, Germany, Switzerland), in coordination with Adrienne Axler.